drmortalwombat/oscar64/README.md

 #### Linker

 The linker determines all objects that are referenced and discards objects that are not.
 It then places the objects into their sections and spreads the sections over the regions.
 Then all references between the objects are resolved.
-Finaly the prg or crt file is written.
+Finally the prg or crt file is written.

 #### Listing generator